partigabor/aromatica-old/database/output/md/anise_gen.md

 +++
 title = "Anise"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The seed-like fruits of a mediterranean herb, also known as aniseed, related to fennel." weight = 10
+description = "Liquorice-flavored seeds, used medicinally and in cooking and liquors, also known as aniseed, related to fennel, see also star anise. " weight = 10
 # draft = "true"
 # hidden = "true"